 Children’s Home Society provides counseling.
 Services are given to kids, teens and families.
 They may be able to help with a range of issues your child is struggling to cope with.
 Many payment options are available, most of which can ease the cost to you.
-Contact for more information.
+Please call or visit website for more information.

 You are searching for Teen Services

 The McKay Scholarships for Students with Disabilities gives students with special needs the chance to attend a private school.
 The program is for students in grades K-12.
 Please see the website for more information.

 Please go to this website: http://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/mc…

 The state of Florida offers health insurance for children from birth through age 18, even if one or both parents are working.
 It includes four different parts.

 Some of the services Florida KidCare covers are: